rocketacademy/bootcamp-docs/4-backend-structure/4.2-mvc/README.md

 ### Model

 The Model logical component in MVC refers to the structure of data in our applications, and is the component responsible for manipulating data in the database.
-In Coding Bootcamp we will use the Sequelize library to power our model architecture, but "model" in MVC refers to structure of data in general and is not dependent on Sequelize, any library, or even a SQL database.
+In SWE Bootcamp we will use the Sequelize library to power our model architecture, but "model" in MVC refers to structure of data in general and is not dependent on Sequelize, any library, or even a SQL database.

 Depending on the opinion of the architect, more or less logic can be placed in models.
 Read more about that [here](https://stackoverflow.com/questions/14044681/fat-models-and-skinny-controllers-sounds-like-creating-god-models).
-In Coding Bootcamp we will use models that only contain our Sequelize model definitions, and relegate business logic to our Controllers.
+In SWE Bootcamp we will use models that only contain our Sequelize model definitions, and relegate business logic to our Controllers.

 ### View